 In addition, people struggle to be good healthcare consumers due to the lack of transparency around healthcare costs and quality.
 They need tools and resources to navigate today’s complicated healthcare landscape.

-To create a healthcare system that provides both high quality and lower cost care requires people to change their behavior and become activated in their own health.
+To create a healthcare system that provides both high quality and lower cost care requires people to change their behavior.
+They need to become activated in their own health.
 We call that “Health Activation.”

 Health Activation is all About People Being Responsible for Their Own Health